WithSecureLabs/TheExtendables/README.md

 You can also specify `/browser` for the target browser (Chrome, Edge)

-And you can specify `/allUsers` to install for `user` which is the current user or `machine` which installs for all users.
+And you can specify `/allUsers` to install for `user`, which is the current user or `machine` which installs for all users.

 ## LnkTarget